 Matt’s deep curiosity about how to best drive social change in the nonprofit sector have led him to partner with and work for a variety of organizations.
 Matt came to IDEO.org from New Profit Inc., where he helped social entrepreneur-led organizations overcome organizational barriers to scaling their impact.
 Before joining New Profit, Matt supported fundraising, strategy development and organizational development at a multi-state dropout prevention organization as part of an Americorps program (New Sector's Residency in Social Enterprise Program).
 While pursuing his Bachelors of Business Administration at the University of Michigan, Matt also explored various aspects of nonprofit management through work with Big Brothers Big Sisters, Focus: HOPE, Nonprofit Finance Fund, GlobalGiving, and United Way Worldwide.
 Matt currently serves on the Board of Moneythink, a Chicago-based nonprofit organization that provides financial education and peer mentorship to high school students in several cities throughout the country.

-Matt lives in Oakland with his wife (and highschool sweetheart), who are expecting their first child this fall.
+Matt lives in Oakland with his wife (and highschool sweetheart) and his young son.
 He was drawn to the opportunity to serve the ARISE community because of his deep belief in the education system; ARISE’s aim of building future leaders that create a healthy, equitable, and just society; and the school’s commitment to co-creating an effective and positive learning environment with students, teachers, parents, and the broader community.